tommiiii/FoodCalorieEstimator/README.md

   7. Launch the API (if integrated) via the modules under `src/api/`.

 - **Next Steps:**
+  - Consider using a different BERT to finetune
+  - Fix embedding extraction (highly dependant on previous step)
   - Enhance ingredient extraction with NER techniques.
   - Expand evaluation with separate validation datasets.
   - Implement additional sampling strategies to further reduce data bias.